Skip to main content

 result = assy

-Colors cascade through nested assemblies.
-A top-level color applies to all children unless overridden:
+Colors cascade through nested assemblies -- a parent color applies to all children unless overridden:

 assy = cq.Assembly()